Board of Commissioners

 Animal Services & Enforcement Advisory Board

 The Animal Services and Enforcement Advisory Board provides advice on animal control issues to the Animal Services Department and Board of Commissioners.
-Annual meeting takes place on the second Tuesday in February at 7:30 p.m. at Animal Services & Enforcement, 2500 Lake Street.
+The meetings are held the 2nd Tuesday of the month at 7:30 p.m. at Animal Services & Enforcement, 2500 Lake Street.
 Contact: Director of Animal Services Stephen Lawrence (269) 383-8771.

 Board of Public Works